Real-Skill/javascript-tasks/README.md

-## Grunt configuration exercise
+## Grunt configuration

-Configure **Gruntfile.js** in accordance with the requirements.
-You start with ready **grunt serve** command.

-###Requirements
-You should use grunt to:
+Grunt is a task-based command line build tool for JavaScript projects.
+You can use Grunt to automate minification, compilation, unit testing, linting... - take a look at [gruntjs.com](http://gruntjs.com/)

+Grunt and Grunt plugins are installed and managed via `npm`, the Node.js package manager.

+##Goal
+You goal is install and load npm task to:

- * detect errors and potential problems in your JavaScript code
+ * detect errors and potential problems in your JavaScript code located in app folder (`grunt-contrib-jshint`),

- * run test
+ * run tests (`grunt-karma`) located in test folder,

- * find your components and injects them directly into the index.html file
+ * find your components, install via bower and injects them directly into the `index.html` file (`grunt-wiredep`)

+From bootstrap component, should be injected only part of the CSS.
+Remember that, you can't manually modify `index.html` file.

+You start with ready `grunt serve` task (you can use it to start browser in live reload mode).

 ###Results
 * **grunt jshint** command result

 ```